earthstar-project/earthstar/README.md

 A single author can use multiple devices at the same time.
 You "log into" a device by providing your public and private key, like a username and password.

 Data is mutable.
-Authors can update keys with new values.
+Authors can update paths with new values.
 The old data is thrown away and doesn't take up space.
-You can also delete keys (soon); this replaces them with a tombstone value which is kept around.
+You can also delete paths (soon); this replaces them with a tombstone value which is kept around.

-There is a write permission system to allow only certain authors to write to certain keys.
-Other keys can be written by anyone.
+There is a write permission system to allow only certain authors to write to certain paths.
+Other paths can be written by anyone.

 Soon, there will also be a way to write immutable messages, for use cases where you need those.